teh-cmc/interface-bench/README.md

 **2. no escaping**

-There are no pointers involved in this snippet, no variables escaping from the stack either; and with `Sum` being inlined, everything is actually happening within the same stack-frame: there is literally no work at all to be done by the memory allocator nor the garbage collector.
+There are no pointers involved in this snippet, no variables escaping from the stack either; and with `Sum` being inlined, everything is literally happening within the same stack-frame: there is simply no work at all to be done by the memory allocator nor the garbage collector.

 Go code can't go much faster than this.